 All the GHGP scope 3 categories were assessed for their relevance.
-Categories 10, 13, 14 and 15 were identified as insignificant or irrelevant for Sika and thus excluded from the assessment.
+Categories 10, 13, 14, and 15 were identified as insignificant or irrelevant for Sika and thus excluded from the assessment.
 Detailed exclusion criteria for each category are provided in the table below.

-Categories Exclusion criteria Final products: emissions from application of Sika sold products fall under indirect Cat.
-11 Use of sold products Intermediate products: from WBCSD Chemical Sector Standard recommendation, which applies to intermediate products only, "chemical companies are not required to report Scope 3, category 10 emissions, since reliable figures are difficult to obtain, due to the diverse application and customer structure" Processing of sold products Downstream leased assets (assets owned by Sika and leased to others) There is only one known case of downstream leased assets: dispensers (tank to store admixtures) in the USA leased to strategic partners of larger contracts.
-A screening estimated the CO_2 emissions at 600 tons CO_2eq .
-It was determined that emissions from the downstream leased assets are not significant Franchises In 2022, Sika did not operate any franchises and as such, this category was deemed to be irrelevant.
-Franchises are not part of Sika's business model Investments Sika's investment categories: Subsidiaries: all subsidiaries with +50% equity investments are consolidated in the financial reporting and included in the scope 1, 2 and 3 assessments for FY 2022 Shares: Sika has some minority shares (20%-50%) in three small companies: HPS North America, LLC, Chemical Sangyo, Seven Tech Financial assets (> 0%-20%): if Sika holds shares with an ownership interest of 20% or less, those will be reported as financial assets.
-In 2021, such investments amounted to CHF 85.2 million.
-The major part (CHF 64.3 mn) came from the USA and it is related to funds for an employee benefit plan which is not restricted to equity investment
+Categories Exclusion criteria Processing of sold products Final products: emissions from application of Sika sold products fall under indirect Cat.
+11 Use of sold products Intermediate products: from WBCSD Chemical Sector Standard recommendation, which applies to intermediate products only, "chemical companies are not required to report Scope 3, category 10 emissions, since reliable figures are difficult to obtain, due to the diverse application and customer structure" Downstream leased assets (assets owned by Sika and leased to others) There is only one known case of downstream leased assets: dispensers (tank to store admixtures) in the USA leased to strategic partners of larger contracts.
+A screening estimated the $\rm CO_2$ emissions at 600 tons $\rm CO_2$ eq.
+It was determined that emissions from the downstream leased assets are not significant Franchises In 2023, Sika did not operate any franchises and as such, this category was deemed to be irrelevant.
+Franchises are not part of Sika's business model Investments Sika's investment categories: - Subsidiaries: all subsidiaries with +50% equity investments are consolidated in the financial reporting and included in the scope 1, 2, and 3 assessments for FY 2023 - Shares: Sika has some minority shares (20%-50%) in four small companies: HPS North America, LLC, Chemical Sangyo, Seven Tech, Concria Oy - Financial assets (> 0%-20%): if Sika holds shares with an ownership interest of 20% or less, those will be reported as financial assets.
+The majority of these investments come from the USA and have been evaluated as immaterial for the Scope 3 assessment.